-General requirements for all Global Interns:
+General requirements for all global interns:

-Individuals should have a keen interest in international affairs, international trade, international security or Chinese foreign policy.
+Individuals should have a keen interest in international affairs, international trade, international security, or Chinese foreign policy.
 All interns should have working proficiency or higher in English; equivalent knowledge of Chinese is an asset, but not required.

-The internship is unpaid.
+Please note that the internship is unpaid.
 Housing, travel, living expenses, and medical insurance connected with the internship program must be borne by interns or by outside institutions and organizations.
 Interns are responsible for arranging their own travel to Beijing.
 Visa assistance will not be provided.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, protected veteran status, sexual orientation, gender identity, or any other protected group.